writethedocs/www/docs/organizer-guide/confs/cfp.rst

 We send emails out to everyone who submitted a proposal.
 They either get an acceptance, rejection, or waitlist email.
 The templates for all of these are linked below.

+.. note:: These templates are out of date and subject to a rework.

 Speaker Acceptance Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~